oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_InvalidContexts/README.md

 ### Use the Debugger to Find the Issue

 In this section, you will use the Intel® Distribution for GDB* to determine what might be wrong.

-In case we need view code running on the GPU, we need to enable GPU debugging.
+To view code running on the GPU, you must enable GPU debugging.
 This will require [some setup on your system](#setting-up-to-debug-on-the-gpu) before you can see code running on the GPU.

 1. Start the debugger using OpenCL™ on the **GPU**.